 2. AAV-RC: an AAV serotype plasmid that carries Rep and Capsid genes;

 3. pHelper: an AAV helper plasmid that provides the helper genes isolated from adenovirus.

-8. AAV engineering (AAV caspid evolution)
+8. AAV engineering (AAV capsid evolution)

-Although more than 100 AAV serotype variants have been found in the nature, significant progress has been made for rAAV production, the transduction efficiency and specificity for some tissues and cell types in animal and primates is low.
+Although more than 100 AAV serotype variants have been found in nature, significant progress has been made for rAAV production, the transduction efficiency and specificity for some tissues and cell types in animals and primates is low.
 The non-targeted delivery by AAV requires high doses and potentially resulting in toxicities, problematic manufacturing burdens and suboptimal efficacy.
 Therefore, an important area in the development of AAV as a vector concerns the engineering of altered cell tropisms to increase rAAV mediated gene delivery efficiency and specificity.
 Among various AAV serotypes, the variations in transducing efficiencies could be caused by differences in their respective receptor contents on target cells.